 Cities Alliance plays a leading role at the national and the global level in supporting the development and implementation of National Urban Policies (NUPs).

 These policies improve the environment for steering sustainable and equitable urbanisation and serve as platforms for the integrated implementation of the SDGs and the NUA.

 4. Follow-up and review for the implementation process

 There is a window of opportunity for sub-national governments and local actors to engage in the follow-up and review processes of the different global agendas, such as through reporting at the UN High-Level Political Forum on the SDGs or the NUA Quadrennial Report.

 Initiates discussions on how the different follow-up and review mechanisms and processes can fit together and feed into each other

 Advocates for involving sub-national governments and local urban stakeholders to track implementation progress and to ensure accountability, transparency and inclusiveness

 Focuses on assessing the capacities needed at all levels to participate in the follow-up and review, especially fostering qualitative approaches to monitoring, metrics and community-driven data

 Building on Successful Advocacy for the SDGs and New Urban Agenda

-This JWP builds on a previous one (2014-2016) that supported the successful global advocacy movement to include SDG11 in the 2030 Agenda and to recognise the importance of the local level in the NUA.
+This JWP built on a previous one Phase I (2014-2016) that supported the successful global advocacy movement to include SDG11 in the 2030 Agenda and to recognise the importance of the local level in the NUA.